With Mrs Forrest & Mrs Naylor Mrs Hackett

 Join in with them and sing them without the music.

-Send in a video of you singing your songs so we can share with the children.
+You can send in a video of you singing your songs so we can share with the children.

 Dough Disco - use these video clips develop the muscles in your fingers ready for writing.